Traveled Route in Ecuador (Dec ’13 – Oct ’14)

 Like I mentioned in the Money Matter section, an average almuerzo will cost you around $2.50 for a soup, main meal and a beverage.
 Ecuador appears to have more vegetarian restaurants than we encountered elsewhere.
 But even in regular restaurants it was generally no problem to swap meat for menestras (legumes).

-This information may be outdated, or incomplete.
+We hope you found this Ecuador Travel Guide useful.
 What are your experiences?
 Feel free to share them with us in the comments below.